justinwagoner3/json_restful_api/README.md

 CREATE INDEX idx_cells_sheet_col ON cells(sheet_id, row_col);
 ```

-TODO will need to implement this - Over time we could use the access_log (activity_log) to determine if these are necessary.
+Over time we could use the access_log (activity_log) to determine if these are necessary.

-### Database

-Should have switched the order of rows and cols for better query readability.

-## TO SORT
+## Future additions

-generic `id` fields in db is confusing... should've done book_id, sheet_id, cell_id as PKs to make joins easier